wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-model-power-bi/includes/8-lab.md

 1. Notice that the **Make This Relationship Active** is checked.

+	> [!NOTE]
-	Active relationships will propagate filters.
+	> Active relationships will propagate filters.
 It's possible to mark a relationship as inactive so filters don't propagate.
 Inactive relationships can exist when there are multiple relationship paths between tables.
 In which case, model calculations can use special functions to activate them.

 1. Click **OK**.